Tuesday, May 31, 2011

 to our mind structure, we need to absorb things that matter from our environment,

-to play and love, to nurture our souls, that is how our mind starts improving;
+to play and love, to nurture our souls, to surround ourselves with nice people, that is how our mind starts improving;

 that's what makes us love ourselves, our lives, and that's what makes us beautiful.